 Chapter Two: Ann

 She can still recite from memory the final paragraph of that piece, which had pleased her so and pleases her still: Mr. Alvarez walks me back along the causeway from the observatory to the shore, to the parking lot, where my mother will be collecting me, but halfway across he stops.
 He’s gone silent, and he points, not to the sky but to the water.
-I stare, I squint, searching for the bird I suppose must be the source of his awe, but I’m blind to it.
+I stare, I squint—into the light of the star he studies—searching for the source of his awe.
+A bird?
+I think it must be.
+But, I cannot find it.
 He has seen something that I don’t.

 Her sophomore year of high school, she begged a weekly column from the local daily, which, in short order—thanks to her technicolor portrait of a Dolly Parton impersonator—won her the national attention that assured her a full scholarship to Berkeley, and, in so doing, assured her parents that their daughter’s passion could translate into a profession, thus perfectly pleasing everyone.